US DOE 50001 Ready Recognition

 Energy management is a continual improvement journey.
 When you feel that your site has embraced the guidance of each Navigator task, DOE wants to celebrate your success!

-Guidelines for all Projects:
+Guidelines for all Projects

-- While the 50001 Ready Navigator is free for anyone to use, DOE 50001 Ready recognition is available only to sites physically located within the United States.
+- While the 50001 Ready Navigator (“Navigator") is free for anyone to use, DOE 50001 Ready recognition is available only to sites physically located within the United States.

-- Only energy sources that constitute 5% or more of total site wide energy consumption need to be reported.
+- Only energy sources that constitute 5% or more of total site-wide energy consumption need to be reported.

 - DOE 50001 Ready recognition is valid for one year.
 To maintain recognition status, sites should plan to re-attest on an annual basis.